bslgroup/Spike_Protein/README.md

 The  amount  of  solvent  around  the  receptor-binding  motif  (RBM)  was  quantified  using water analysis script.
 This calculates the number of water molecules within 5 ̊A of the RBM for every frame of trajectory.
 Macros used in the water analysis are listed under marcos folder.

 **#Simulation files** (minimize_relax.conf, restrain.conf, equilibration.conf, COV1_PDB and COV2_PDB)
-The simulation step file to run molecular dynamic simulations and structure coordinate files of COV1 and COV2 are provided for active and inactive sates.
+The simulation step file to run molecular dynamics simulations and structure coordinate files of COV1 and COV2 are provided for active and inactive sates.